breez/breez-sdk-docs/src/guide/send_spontaneous_payment.md

-# Sending Spontaneous Lightning Payments
+# Sending spontaneous Lightning payments

 They can even be spontaneous payments to a node without a bolt11 invoice.